marczz/rest-sphinx-memo/source/ReST.rst

    :ref:`‹displayed text› <‹label›>`

-it is specific to Sphinx and ref:`you find it in the Sphinx section
+it is specific to Sphinx and :ref:`you find it in the Sphinx section
 <sphinx_cross_references>`.

 Section titles, footnotes, and citations automatically are link targets.